Peter Hartz

-Peter Hartz (born 9 August 1941 in Sankt Ingbert), was the human resources executive at the German public company Volkswagen AG (VW).
-Twenty percent of Volkswagen's shares are owned by the state of Lower Saxony.
-Hartz became notable as adviser to German chancellor and former Prime Minister of Lower Saxony, Gerhard Schröder, with whom Hartz developed the so-called Hartz-reforms of the German labour market and job agencies; the German welfare benefit, Hartz IV, is named after the fourth stage of his reforms.
+Peter Hartz (born 9 August 1941 in Sankt Ingbert) is a German businessman.
+He was the human resources executive at Volkswagen AG (VW).
+Hartz became notable as adviser to German chancellor and former Prime Minister of Lower Saxony, Gerhard Schröder, with whom Hartz developed the so-called Hartz-reforms of the German labour market and job agencies.

 Resignation

 On 8 July 2005, Hartz offered his resignation (which was accepted a few days later) amidst allegations of wrongdoings in his area of responsibility at Volkswagen, which include :